pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-## Duplicating Production Environment in Staging Environment
+## Duplicate Production Environment in Staging Environment

 Just as with the creation of a similar/exact copy of the production database in the test/staging environment, the same should be done with